Are you filled with that warm and fuzzy holiday spirit?

 - Heat 1 tablespoon olive oil in a large skillet on medium-high heat.
 Add shredded hash browns and cook in one layer, undisturbed, for 10 minutes.
 Stir and cook for another 5 minutes.
 Transfer to a large (9 X 13 inch) casserole dish.

 - Add an additional tablespoon of olive oil to the skillet and place back on medium-high heat.
-Add sausage, onions and peppers and cook, stirring occasionally, until meat is cooked through and vegetables are tender, about 10 minutes.
+Add sausage, onions, kale, and peppers and cook, stirring occasionally, until meat is cooked through and vegetables are tender, about 10 minutes.
 Drain if there's excess grease in the skillet

 - Add salt, paprika, garlic powder, thyme, red pepper flakes, cayenne, ginger, turmeric and nutmeg to the sausage-vegetable mixture, stir, and cook for 5 minutes.
 Transfer to the casserole dish with the potatoes.
 Add 1 cup cheese, stir everything together and spread into an even layer.